CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cheap car insurance companies in New Hampshire after an at-fault accident
+Cheap car insurance rates in New Hampshire after an at-fault accident

-On the other hand, Auto-Owners offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,075.
+Auto-Owners is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,075.

 CompanyRates before accidentRates after accident% difference$ difference